openwms/org.openwms.common.comm/README.md

 # Purpose

-This standalone and runnable Spring Boot application is an implementation of the [OSIP specification](https://interface21-io.gitbook.io/osip/) that communicates with the subsystems, like a PLC or a Raspberry Pi, using the OSIP TCP/IP message format.
-This kind of subsystems lack of resources and do not provide a higher level protocol on top of TCP/IP.
+This standalone and runnable Spring Boot application communicates with automation subsystems, like a PLC or a Raspberry Pi.
+This kind of subsystems lack of resources and do most often not provide a higher level protocol on top of TCP/IP.
+Nowadays PLC do also support protocols like MQTT, but this is used rarely.

-The implementation is aware of multiple tenants (e.g. projects) and may run in the cloud with different port settings.
+In essence this module consists of Spring configuration to bootstrap the driver component in different configured flavors (see below).
+It is aware of multiple tenants (i.e. clients) and might run in the cloud with many instances and different configurations.

-Note: Instantiating multiple instances of the driver component with same port settings is not possible.
+Note: Instantiating multiple instances of the driver component with same port settings on the same hosting machine is not possible, each driver instance blocks one TCP/IP socket (host/port) like configured in custom configuration.
 Each instance must have its own configuration, in particular its own TCP/IP port settings.
 A project (tenant) may have multiple drivers deployed, all running on different ports.

 # Resources
 Find further documentation in the [Wiki](https://wiki.butan092.startdedicated.de/projects/common-osip-tcp-slash-ip-driver/wiki/main-page)